webpack/webpack.js.org/src/content/configuration/other-options.md

 `boolean`

 Capture a "profile" of the application, including statistics and hints, which can then be dissected using the [Analyze](https://webpack.github.io/analyse/) tool.
+It will also log out a summary of module timings.

 T> Use the [StatsPlugin](https://www.npmjs.com/package/stats-webpack-plugin) for more control over the generated profile.

-T> Combine with `parallelism: 1` for better results.
+T> Combine `profile: true` with `parallelism: 1` to get correct timings.
+Note that this will slow down the build as well.

 ## `recordsPath`